Jess Johnson: Animation and virtual reality

 In 2014, Johnson began collaborating with video artist Simon Ward to adapt her drawings into animated video.
 Their first collaborative work, the single-channel high-definition digital video Mnemonic Pulse, premiered at Gertrude Contemporary in Melbourne in March 2014.
 Composer Andrew Clarke created original audio for the piece and continues to collaborate with Johnson and Ward.

-The first virtual reality work created by Johnson, Ward, and Clarke, Ixian Gate, premiered in 2015 as the centerpiece of Johnson's solo exhibition, WURM HAUS, at the National Gallery of Victoria in Melbourne.
+The first virtual reality work created by Johnson, Ward, and Clarke, Ixian Gate, premiered in 2015 as the centrepiece of Johnson's solo exhibition, WURM HAUS, at the National Gallery of Victoria in Melbourne.

 Johnson and Ward then began creating a series of five HD video animations, each of which translated a single drawing by Johnson.
 In 2017, these videos premiered at The National 2017 at Carriageworks in Sydney as the installation piece WHOL WHY WURLD.
 The work was a finalist for the 2018 Walters Prize.

 In May 2017, Johnson and Ward received a commission from the National Gallery of Australia (Canberra) for a major new virtual reality work as part of the Balnaves Contemporary Intervention Series.
 Five new VR pieces premiered as part of Terminus, Johnson and Ward's exhibition at the NGA, opening 4 May 2018.